 As I mentioned earlier, I am very picky about who I allow to inject my face.
 I have seen Jennifer Herrmann, MD, twice now for both under-eye fillers and lip fillers, and her work is very subtle and natural.
-So when I wanted to try the PiQo4 laser to remove a few dark spots, she was my first port of call—she also turned my own blood into an anti-aging serum.
+So when I wanted to try the PiQo4 laser to remove a few dark spots, she was my first port of call—she also turned my own blood into an anti-aging serum once.

 So what is the PiQo4 laser?
 According to Herrmann, it’s a picosecond laser that’s used to treat unwanted pigmentation and tattoos.
 “It uses energy to target pigment particles, shatters them, and then your body’s immune system helps clear them away,” she says.
 “Because it hits its targets so quickly—at picosecond bursts—it converts laser light energy into sound almost instantly as it interacts with targets, generating very little heat in the process.
 This results in less unwanted damage to surrounding tissues, fewer side effects, increased safety for darker skin, and less pain and downtime for patients.”
 In a nutshell, this game-changing laser can pinpoint dark spots and treat them individually without having to treat the entire face.
 And it works!

 But it’s not just for people with hyperpigmentation like me.
 You can also use it to remove unwanted tattoos, sunspots, brown spots.
 In fact, it’s one of Herrmann’s favorite lasers for diffusing brown spots caused by the sun.
 She also used a fractionated setting on my skin to treat summer sun damage, and it only took one treatment—my skin is so much clearer and more even.
 And it only took a week for the dark spots to completely disappear, too.